Agrafa: History

-The Agrafa region is famous for its complete autonomy throughout the entire years of Ottoman occupation of central Greece.
-The word ágrafa literally translates to unwritten, which means unregistered or uncharted; because the Ottomans were unable to conquer this region, the area and its population were not recorded in the Sultan's tax register.
-As a result the people were usually free to conduct their business and customs as they pleased without Ottoman influence.
+"Agrafa" in Greek means "unwritten", a reference to the region's remoteness and difficult terrain.
+As a result, the Ottomans were never able to successfully control the region.
+Agrafa maintained a form of self-governance and semi-independence, which included having its own militias and dispute arbitration systems.
+These privileges were recognized by the Ottomans in a treaty in 1525.

 The fiercely independent spirit of its people, known as Agrafiotes, is matched by a harsh and forbidding landscape.
 The central Agrafiotis River valley is surrounded on three sides by a steep 2,000-metre wall of mountains, and on its south side the river drains via a series of narrow and often impassable gorges into the man-made Lake Kremasta.
 The other great river of Agrafa, Tavropos (aka Megdovas), feeds two man-made lakes: Plastiras (N) and Kremasta (S).

 Most of the surrounding forests in the region were controlled by Greek Orthodox monasteries for many hundreds of years and through Ottoman rule.
 The residents of the Agrafa purchased tracts of land from the monasteries hundreds of years ago and these forests remain in the communal hands of the current inhabitants.

-Agrafa was a centre of literacy during the 400 years of Ottoman rule.
+Agrafa served as a refuge for Greeks fleeing Ottoman rule and was a center of Greek literacy and culture during the 400 years of Ottoman rule.
 Unlike the majority of Greeks, many Agrafiotes can trace their family histories back for generations.
+In the 19 century the area played a prominent role in the Greek War of Independence.

 In the 20th century, a lot of Agrafiotes left their villages and settled in the major metropolitan cities in Greece as well as in the United States, Canada, Australia and Germany, seeking an escape from the abject poverty and lack of opportunities in the area.
-The migration from the region first began in the 1920s and nearly ceased after the military junta which had ruled Greece from 1967–1974 was toppled.
+The migration from the region first began in the 1920s and nearly ceased after the military junta which had ruled Greece from 1967 to 1974 was toppled.
+The largest Agrafiot community outside of Greece is in Charlotte, North Carolina.